vr-oj/PRIM-QtApp/README.md

 - **Perfect sync** is maintained:
   - Each TIFF frame corresponds to exactly one Arduino trigger.
   - Each pressure value corresponds to exactly one recorded frame.
-  - The matching pressure value is stored in each TIFF frame's metadata.

 ### 📈 Live Pressure Plotting
 - Receives pressure readings from Arduino (115200 baud).